 Student plans for after school should be made in advance.
-A telephone for local calls is located at the main entrance to the school for student use.
 No calls should be made during class periods.

 USE OF THE SCHOOL BUILDING

 Students are not to be in the building prior to 7:00 a.m. or after 4:00 p.m. unless they have made prior arrangements with a staff member or are part of a scheduled activity or athletic practice.
 This includes evenings and weekends.